hm21/pro_image_editor/README.md

 - ✅ Selectable design mode between Material and Cupertino
 - ✅ Interactive layers
 - ✅ Hit detection for painted layers
-- ✅ Loading of stickers or widgets in the editor
 - ✅ Reorder layer level
 - ✅ WhatsApp Theme
 - ✅ Movable background image